Substra/substra-documentation/docs/source/operations/howto/existing-volumes.rst

 Use existing volumes
 ********************

-By default, Substra instanciates PersistentVolumeClaims (PVCs) on the fly, which is generally convenient but might be undesireable; in which case Substra can also use preexisting PVCs rather than make new ones.
+By default, Substra instanciates PersistentVolumeClaims (PVCs) on the fly, which is generally convenient; but this might not suit your needs, in which case Substra can also use preexisting PVCs rather than make new ones.

 For example, you could make a copy of each volume from a Substra deployment and then create a new one configured to use the copies -- thus making a clone of the original instance.